Databus Logo

 How long does it actually take to generate the timetable?

-Once your data is entered — teachers, subjects, classes, rooms, and constraints — the algorithm typically generates a complete timetable in under 5 minutes for a school with up to 60 teachers and 30 classes.
-The data entry itself takes a few hours the first time.
-After that, each new academic year takes about an hour to update.
+Once your data is entered — teachers, subjects, classes, rooms, and constraints — the CSP algorithm typically generates a complete, conflict-free timetable in under 5 minutes for a school with up to 60 teachers and 30 classes.
+The data entry itself takes 3-4 hours the first time (teacher profiles, subject competencies, room equipment types, weekly period requirements).
+After that initial setup, each new academic year takes about an hour to update — adjusting for new staff, retired teachers, and class structure changes.

-What if it can't find a valid schedule?
+What if the algorithm can't find a valid schedule?

 Can we have separate timetables for summer and winter school hours?

 Yes.
-You can save multiple versions — Winter Schedule, Summer Schedule, Exam Week, Sports Day Week — and switch between them with one click.
+Save multiple versions — Winter Schedule, Summer Schedule, Exam Week, Sports Day Week, Half-Day Saturday.
+Switch between them with one click.
 Each version is fully independent, so activating the summer schedule doesn't overwrite the winter one.
+Useful for schools where summer means earlier start times, shorter period duration, or specific subject swaps (PE moved to morning when it's cooler, Art moved to afternoon).
+Switching versions republishes automatically to the staff and parent app.

 How do teachers and parents see the timetable?